zhill/enterprise-docs/content/docs/engine/usage/cli_usage/images/inspecting_image_content.md

 The CLI will output a subseet of fields from the content view, for example for `files` on the file name and size are displayed.
 To retrieve the full output the `--json` parameter should be passed.

-For example: `anchore-cli --json content debian:latest files`
+For example: `anchore-cli --json image content debian:latest files`

 ### Next Steps